 - She didn't place a towel on my neck.

 - She did a poor job in cleaning my neck when the haircut was done.

-I didn't realize how much these few simple steps could make the difference when preventing the itchiness I am feeling right now.
-So keep these tips in mind so you can prevent yourself from feeling itchy after a haircut.
+I didn't realize how much these few simple steps could make the difference when preventing the itchiness I felt, so keep these tips in mind so you can prevent yourself from feeling itchy after a haircut.